 1.01 Basis of Preparation of Financial Statements

-The financial statements have been prepared and presented under the
+The financial statements are prepared under historical cost convention

-1956 and other relevant provisions of the Companies Act, 1956, to the
+India and provisions of the Companies Act,1956 read with the Companies

 1.03 Fixed Assets

-a) Fixed assets are carried at cost of acquisition less accumulated
+Fixed assets are stated at cost of acquisition or construction less,

 1.04 Intangible Assets